KCRA-TV: Carriage disputes

 For years, residents in South Lake Tahoe received KCRA via cable, even though it is assigned into the Reno, Nevada, media market.
-This changed in June 2018, when Charter Communications's Spectrum cable service stopped distributing KCRA, leaving only Reno NBC affiliate KRNV on its lineup.
+This changed in June 2018, when Charter Communications's Spectrum cable service stopped distributing KCRA, leaving only Reno's KRNV, then an NBC affiliate, on its lineup.
 Charter reiterated it was company policy to carry only the in-market network affiliates.
 The move angered residents of South Lake Tahoe, with many saying Charter's decision to drop KCRA left cable customers without access to coverage of local news and California issues.
 Officials in El Dorado County analyzed petitioning the FCC to move South Lake Tahoe from the Reno market into the Sacramento market.
 As of 2023, no market modification petition had been filed.
 Similarly, due to Hearst's demands for additional fees to carry out–of–market stations, Comcast dropped KCRA from Xfinity systems in parts of Contra Costa and Solano counties in 2021.